There’s something that’s been bugging me.

 Change starts with small steps.

 We have eaten incredible food everywhere we go because we don’t simply show up to that conveniently placed restaurant with sun-faded food photos in the main square.
 We have met inspiring people creating their own businesses centered on sustainability and compassion (read more in our restaurant reviews series here).
+We love to visit places where plant-based food innovation is being taken to new creative levels.
+Learn more in our post: Top 10 Most Vegan-Friendly Cities in Europe – some may surprise you).

 We have still tried traditional dishes of each country or region we visit.
 Nearly every country has something that’s naturally vegan in their cuisine or with a small alteration can be made so.
 Don’t believe me?
 Then read Veggie Planet by The Nomadic Vegan.
 In it, she profiles 10 popular world cuisines and how naturally vegan-friendly they can be.
 Find it on Amazon here.